OutpostSecurity/splunk_attack_data/README.md

-This project is meant to help accelerate you ability to script importing attack datasets from Splunk.
+This project is meant to help accelerate your ability to script importing attack datasets from Splunk.
 Be sure to review the readme and install steps from https://github.com/splunk/attack_data

 # Setup
 Install git on the server